-149 To be sure, under the DCF method, the pre-transaction value of the company depends on the projected income of the company, which in turn may depend on those parts of the controller vision that have been already implemented into the company's business.
-See Hamdani & Kastiel, supra note 144.
+163 To be sure, under the DCF method, the pre-transaction value of the company depends on the projected income of the company, which in turn may depend on those parts of the controller vision that have been already implemented into the company's business.
+See Hamdani & Kastiel, id.

 We do not intend to offer a legal test that would identify those self-dealing transactions that involve vision.
-While the shortcomings that we identify in the MFW framework may be especially troublesome for such transactions, these shortcomings affect other types of self-dealing transactions as well.
+While the shortcomings that we identify may be especially troublesome for such transactions, these shortcomings affect other types of self-dealing transactions as well.
 Our proposals, therefore, should apply to all types of self-dealing transactions and they will improve the regulation of these transactions without the need for courts to identify which self-dealing transactions involve a controller's vision.